tsupplis/cpm86-crossdev/README.md

 The following tools are not included and downloaded by the fetch tool but require you to understand the conditions of usage:
 - The Aztec C use coniditions is documented at (https://www.aztecmuseum.ca/intro.htm#intro)
 - The DR tools usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
-- EMU2 and Tnylpo are open source with their licenses described respectively at (https://github.com/dmsc/emu2/blob/master/LICENSE) and (https://gitlab.com/gbrein/tnylpo/-/blob/master/LICENSE)
+- emu2 and tnylpo are open source with their licenses described respectively at (https://github.com/dmsc/emu2/blob/master/LICENSE) and (https://gitlab.com/gbrein/tnylpo/-/blob/master/LICENSE)
+- nasm license terms can be found at (https://www.nasm.us)
 - I am not guaranteeing in any ways the components mentioned above.
 You are of course free to use these at your own risk if you accept the conditions of usage given above.

 ## Script Mapping